L1lith/Jabr/README.md

 syncToJSON(store, 'data.json') // Loads any existing data in data.json (if it exists), overwriting any conflicting properties in the store store.snack = "cookie" // Synchronously saves this data to the data.json file when we modify the store
 ```

+# A note about the magic*
+As a rule I tend to dislike "magic" in programming.
+I think this is what makes Ruby on Rails so confusing.
+All of the functionality in this library is based on [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), and I have designed it in a way to be as simple as possible to use and to read my code.
+I am still sticking to the functional programming paradigm to ensure that my projects avoid bugs & overcomplication.
+I'd recommend reading more about functional programming, or [checking out this projects small and concise source code](https://github.com/L1lith/Jabr) (warning: it won't make sense until you learn about proxies, but they are a relatively simple extension of functional programming).